giuliaviacava/swimsim/README.md

 ##simulator.py — Race Simulation##
 This is where the randomness lives.
 For each swimmer in an event:
--Their best time is multiplied by a random factor drawn uniformly from [-2%, +5%], meaning that swimmers always have a chance to go a personal best (-2%) but are more likely to swim slightly slower than their best (+5% upside is larger) -Results are sorted fastest to slowest
+-Their best time is multiplied by a variation drawn from a truncated normal distribution centered at +1% above their best time with a standard deviation of 1.5%.
+This makes ordinary swims common, PRs rare but possible, and disaster races very rare.
+Hard limits of −2% and +6% are enforced
+-Results are sorted fastest to slowest
 -The top 5 finishers receive points per the SCORING list; points are added to the swimmer's team total